tinalr/product-preview-card-component-main/README.md

 ### Built with

 - Semantic HTML5 markup
-- CSS custom properties
+- Sass & CSS custom properties
-- Flexbox
-- CSS Grid
+- Flexbox / CSS Grid
 - Mobile-first workflow

 **Note: These are just examples.
 Delete this note and replace the list above with your own choices**